Senior & Special-Needs Sanctuary Dogs

 The sweet, precious Miss Diamond has a troubling story that brought her here to us.
 This poor senior girl was found by animal control locked inside an abandoned vehicle, where she was left to die.
 The cruelty of the person who would do this is unimaginable!
 Thankfully the officers found her, though, and took her to the shelter in hopes of being adopted by a loving family.
 But unfortunately that was just not happening for our sweet girl, and she was running out of time.
 So we made arrangements with our rescue transport partner down south and brought her to join the Ranch's senior pack right away.

 Diamond had some skin concerns along with very rough and unhealthy feeling fur, with several bald patches and a completely bald tail when we met her.
 But it took only moments for our vet to identify the cause as a thyroid imbalance, and testing proved that her levels were so low that they were undetectable.
-So with a simple little pill AM and PM our darling Mama-D has grown her hair back, gained lots of energy, and her skin is glowing with health.
-Not to mention that she has found peace and joy here in her fur-ever home, which she shows us daily with her glowing smile.
+So with a simple little pill AM and PM our darling Mama-D has grown her hair back, and regained her energy along with her smile.
+However, Diamond also has a number of precancerous lesions on her abdomen which are being closely monitored, so she is remaining here at the Ranch where we can keep a constant eye on her condition and ensure that any further progression will be caught and treated early.

 Jazzy is a 16-year-old greyhound mix who was surrendered to the city shelter, and came to the Ranch for hospice care.
 This sweet elderly lady has some joint issues, trouble maintaining her weight, some minor vision concerns, and is deaf, but that doesn't stop her one bit!
 She still does her best to play with her slightly-less-old housemates, as long as the playtime is brief and followed by a nice long nap.
 Jazzy is a very beloved member of the Ranch sanctuary, and we are so blessed to have her here for her golden years.